 9 Marijuana Business Ideas for Founders

-Thinking about getting into the legal marijuana business?
+Are you thinking about getting into the legal marijuana business?
 It's not too late.
-With all of the industry growth and increased popularity, many entrepreneurs are seeing now as a prime time to start a cannabusiness.
+With the growing legalization of marijuana at the state level, the marijuana industry is booming.
+Many cannabis entrepreneurs believe now is a prime time to start a cannabis company.

-The good news is that there are plenty of potential cannabis business opportunities out there that extend far beyond the obvious.
-The key to starting a cannabusiness that is uniquely your own is to utilize the skills and interests that you already have.
+There are plenty of cannabis business opportunities out there that extend far beyond the obvious.
+The key to starting a new business is to use the skills and interests that you already have.

-If you would rather be in the business of selling cannabis products, then a dispensary may be more your style.
+Suppose you would rather be in the business of selling cannabis products and edibles.
+In that case, a dispensary is more your style.
 Learn more about dispensary business plans and if it would be the right fit for you.

-If you have high hopes for getting involved in the budding cannabis industry, you don't have to be directly involved with the plant itself.
-If bypassing red tape and high taxes sounds appealing, there are plenty of ancillary marijuana businesses that you could consider.
+You can also start a small business in the budding cannabis industry without touching the cannabis plant.
+If bypassing red tape sounds appealing, there are plenty of ancillary marijuana businesses to consider.
 These industry-supporting business ideas include:

-1. Cannabis packaging and labeling.
-Ask any marketer: packaging can be just as important as product, especially in an industry that is growing more competitive by the day.
-Additionally, the cannabis industry has literally thousands of different products, so there is plenty of room for creativity and innovation.
+- Cannabis packaging and labeling.
+Packaging can be just as important as product, especially in an industry that is growing more competitive.
+Also, the cannabis industry has thousands of different products.
+There is plenty of room for creativity and innovation in the cannabis industry.

-3. Agtech solutions.
-Technologies, equipment, and supplies that assist in the production and cultivation of cannabis is another huge area of opportunity in the industry.
-Agtech will continue to grow as cultivators look to streamline and ramp-up their operations with increased demand.
+- Agtech solutions.
+Tech, equipment, and supplies to help in the production and cultivation of cannabis are another huge opportunity area.
+Agricultural technology ("agtech") will continue to grow.
+Growers look to streamline and ramp up their operations with increased demand.

-5. Marijuana accessories.
-Bongs and vaporizers and dab rigs.
+- Marijuana accessories.
+Bongs, vapes, vaporizers, and dab rigs.
 Oh, my!
-Because cannabis has so many uses, selling accessories can be an entire business on its own.
+Because cannabis has so many uses, selling accessories is an entire business.

-6. Staffing services.
-Right now, there is a need for industry-specific staffing and recruiting companies that can help match cannabusinesses with highly-qualified employees.
+- Staffing services.
+Right now, there is a need for industry-specific staffing and recruiting companies.
+They help match cannabusinesses with highly qualified employees.

-7. Consulting services.
-If you already know a lot about the industry, you could consider offering consulting services to other businesses and startups.
+- Consulting services.
+If you already know much about the industry, you could consider offering consulting services to other businesses and startups.
 Many business owners are willing to pay big bucks for expert advice.

-8. Event planning.
+- Event planning.
 If event planning is your specialty, then you could create a business planning parties, festivals, trade shows, and other events in the industry.
-Even private events such as birthday parties and weddings are being done with cannabis flare.
+Even private events such as birthday parties and weddings have some cannabis flare.

-9. Security.
-For regulatory reasons, most cannabis businesses have to operate mainly in cold, hard cash, and having that much cash on hand creates security risks.
+- Security.
+For regulatory reasons, most cannabis businesses have to operate mainly on cold, hard cash.
+Having that much cash on hand creates security risks.
 That's where your business could come in.